 You will need to apply for immigration eligibility on behalf of your child before returning to the United States.

 Finalizing your international adoption in the state of Washington.
-Although you have finalized your international adoption in your child’s native country, the United States requires you to “readopt” your child in order to obtain all of the legal rights of a United States citizen.
+Although you have finalized your international adoption in your child’s native country, the United States requires you to “readopt” your child to obtain all of the legal rights of a United States citizen.
 This is a relatively simple, but necessary, process.

-In order to obtain a state of Washington birth certificate for a child born in a foreign country and adopted in the United States, the adoptive parents must provide a certified copy of the adoption decree and evidence of the child’s birth date and place provided by the original birth certificate or equivalent documentation.
+To obtain a state of Washington birth certificate for a child born in a foreign country and adopted in the United States, the adoptive parents must provide a certified copy of the adoption decree and evidence of the child’s birth date and place provided by the original birth certificate or equivalent documentation.

 The birth certificate will include the child’s new name (as shown in the adoption decree), the adoptive parents’ names, and the child’s age, sex, and date of birth.
 The birth certificate will have the same appearance as a birth certificate issued to a child born in the state of Washington.